samcoveney/quLATi/README.md

 * optimize the hyperparameters
 * make predictions

 The atrial mesh must be defined by numpy arrays X (vertices/nodes) and Tri (triangles/faces, indexed from zero).
 The mesh must be manifold.
+(It may be desirable to create a new mesh - see the end of this README file for some useful routines).

 ```python
 from qulati import gpmi, eigensolver